-Annual Physical Inventory is the process of personally checking the stocks to ensure appropriate accounting of the materials and physical existence of the same as recorded in the company books.
-This process helps the business to understand the accuracy of the company stock.
+Annual Physical Inventory is the process of personally checking the stocks to ensure appropriate accounting of the materials and physical existence as recorded in the company books.

 It helps in planning the delivery of goods to the customers on time.
-It also further enhances the inventory management system by tracking the existing materials and also understanding which ones need to be ordered for a smooth and non-stop production.
+It also further enhances the inventory management system by tracking the existing materials and understanding which ones need to be ordered for smooth and non-stop production.